For Matthew Solan & James Davis at St John & St Elizabeth Hospital and OneWelbeck

 Ankle osteoarthritis, sometimes simply referred to as ankle arthritis, is a joint condition which results from damage and loss of the cartilage in a joint.

 Cartilage is a highly specialised type of tissue which lines the end of bones and allows smooth movement of joints.
 Loss of, or damage to the cartilage can result in inflammation of the joint and sometimes leads to deformity.
+For those seeking effective arthritis ankles treatment, accurate diagnosis and tailored care are key.

 Osteoarthritis Ankle Pain Symptoms